VephoVandenberg/CustomAllocators/README.md

 # CustomAllocator
-Here is custom memory allocator
+Here are custom memory allocators.
+Each implementation differ from another, so don't blame if one is worse than another.
+Just doing different implementations for myself.